-Your domain name is important because it creates an online identity for your website.
-Having a domain name establishes credibility with site visitors and potential customers while helping you further grow your brand.
-It is also important because if you ever change you’re hosting, your domain name will go with you.
-Lastly, your domain name is important because it expands your opportunities for online advertising, which has become necessary for attracting traffic to today’s websites.
+Your domain name is vital because it creates an online identity for your website.
+In addition, having a domain name establishes credibility with site visitors and potential customers while helping you further grow your brand.
+It is also important because if you ever change your hosting, your domain name will go with you.
+Lastly, your domain name is essential because it expands your opportunities for online advertising, which has become necessary for attracting traffic to today's websites.

-Hosting is simply the service that allows your website to be accessed by other Internet users.
-A web host will provide space on its server for your website, allowing people around the world to view it.
+Hosting is simply the service that allows your website to be accessible by other Internet users.
+A web host will provide space on its server for your website, allowing people worldwide to view it.
 Website hosting is also a factor in your website costs.

 Hosting is important because the quality of your host can affect page loading time, the tech support you receive if your site crashes, and the ability of your website to expand in the future.
-To put it simply, your hosting provider has a huge impact on how your website functions.
-Although free hosting services exist, their tech support (if they supply any at all) will not be as good as paid hosting services.
+To put it simply, your hosting provider has a significant impact on how your website functions.
+Although free hosting services exist, their tech support (if they supply any) will not be as good as paid hosting services.

 Content Management System (CMS)